Posts

 - Other Apps

-How did you integrate technologies- software, hardware, and online- in this project?
-Explain different types of tools and technologies helped you throughout the project: I used a cam-corder to be my camera to capture this project with the help of a tripod set up to capture some shots that aren't tracking.
-I also used Adobe premiere pro to edit the movie and have pix-abate to give the sound effects and music needed for this project.
-Explain the usefulness of You Tube tutorials and internet research: Internet research helped for showing me some media in horror that gave me the inspiration for this project.
-With a lot of the inspiration coming from the You Tube series called the backrooms with it having its own movie soon.
-Explain how did you learn to use hacks and DIY throughout the project: The costumes were DIY for this film, mainly through the monster since it is a old Halloween costume that I had back in middle school, and so I made my mother wear it and she became the monster i...
+How did you integrate technologies—software, hardware, and online—in this project?
+Explain different types of tools and technologies that helped you throughout the project: I used a camcorder to be my camera to capture this project with the help of a tripod set up to capture some shots that aren't tracking.
+I also used Adobe Premiere Pro to edit the movie and have Pixabay to give the sound effects and music needed for this project.
+Explain the usefulness of YouTube tutorials and internet research: Internet research helped by showing me some media in horror that gave me the inspiration for this project.
+With a lot of the inspiration coming from the YouTube series called The Backrooms, it's having its own movie soon.
+Explain how you learned to use hacks and DIY throughout the project: The costumes were DIY for this film, mainly the monster since it is an old Halloween costume that I had back in middle school, and so I made my mother wear it, and she became the monster in my film...

 CCR question 3